-Keep it simple and give yourself time to adjust to the altitude (Mexico City sits at a ridiculous 2,250ft above sea level) by starting off with a visit to the key landmarks of the historic centre.
+Keep it simple and give yourself time to adjust to the altitude (Mexico City sits at a ridiculous 7,200 feet (2,200 metres) above sea level) by starting off with a visit to the key landmarks of the city’s historic centre.

-9am: Have a quick breakfast at El Popular, and tuck into their legendary – and enormous – plates of chilaquiles.
+9am: Have a quick breakfast at El Popular, and tuck into their legendary – and enormous – plates of chilaquiles (corn tortillas cut up and covered in green or red salsa or mole sauce).
 After you’ve fuelled up the obvious place to begin exploring is at the zócalo.
-This is the central square of Mexico City and is ringed by important edifices, such as the Metropolitan Cathedral and the Palacio del Gobierno.
-If you’re lucky, you might be there on a day when there’s a big event taking place on this wide-open gathering place.
+This is the central square of Mexico City and is ringed by important edifices such as the Metropolitan Cathedral and the National Palace.
+If you’re lucky, you might be there on a day when there’s a big event taking place.

 7.30pm: Try and make it before sunset to the Torre Latinoamericana for some drinks in the Miralto bar (and food in the restaurant if you’re feeling peckish).
 The best time to visit this towering Mexico City building is just before the sunsets, so you can soak up the views by day and night.
 If you’re female, head to the ladies’ bathrooms and grab the cubicle that has the completely glass wall for a restroom visit with a view!

-Take in a distinct but equally as fascinating part of the city on day two, by heading south to Coyoacán.
+Take in a different but equally as fascinating part of the city on day two by heading south to Coyoacán.

-9am: Get a speedy breakfast at the excellent Café Avellenada in Coyoacán which offers some of the city’s best coffee as well as a selection of cakes and pan dulces.
+9am: Get a speedy breakfast at the excellent Café Avellenada, which offers some of the city’s best coffee as well as a selection of cakes and pan dulces (sweet Mexican pastries).

 12pm: Your Casa Azul ticket allows entry to Diego Rivera’s old house too, now known as the Anahuacalli Museum.
-Head there straight afterwards and make sure to go right up to the terrace and take in the views it offers over Coyoacán.
+Head there straight after and make sure to go right up to the terrace and take in the views over Coyoacán.

 2pm: Grab lunch at the Mercado de Coyoacán.
 This fantastic indoor market was said to have been frequented by Kahlo when she was alive, and it has a great assortment of foods to choose from.
 Either eat as you browse or head to the neighbouring Jardín Centenario to enjoy your lunch alfresco style.
 Alternatively, give seafood a go at the famous El Jardin del Pulpo.